cngsc/RAFL/README.md

 **Segmentation footprint and minimum distance [line 16, 17]**
 These affect the segmentation of nuclei using using the skimage package. (see peak_local_max under skimage documentation https://scikit-image.org/docs/stable/api/skimage.feature.html#skimage.feature.peak_local_max)

-**gatebyfixed values [line 24]**
+**Defining gates [line 24]**
-Here, we set the bounds to gate out dead, dying cells or cells by gating out nuclei that are intensely stained with nuclear stain over a small area.
-Gating histogram is plotted in the ouput of `RAFL.py` and can be visualised in the generated 'Overlay_and_segmentation_images' output folder generated.
+Here, we set the bounds to gate out dead, dying cells or cells by gating out nuclei that have intense nuclear stain intensities over a small area.
+Gating histogram is plotted in the ouput of `RAFL.py` and can be visualised in the generated 'Overlay_and_segmentation_images' folder.

 Users can choose to either use:
 1. Automatic gating